 A catastrophe struck the church on Dec.
 28, 2011.
 A terrible fire!
 The fire completely destroyed the church, the sanctuary, chapel, and the large three level wing known as the Goodman Building.
 Fortunately, no one was killed or injured, and the fire department managed to keep the day care center from burning.

 With the assistance of BNIM Architects and AL Huber General Contractor, the church was rebuilt.
-The new building was dedicated on June 26, 2016 with a special “Westport Rising” Celebration Worship Service and an open house weekend full of activities.
+The new building was dedicated on June 26, 2016 with a special “Westport Rising” Celebration Worship Service.